BigDataStructure/bobs-used-bookstore-classic-variable-cpm/README.md

 Bookstore.Web.csproj - net48 - Single CPM, in-use
 Bookstore.Cdk.csproj - net6.0 - 3 Level CPM all enabled and in-use
 Bookstore.Common.csproj - netstandard2.0 - Single CPM, can be utilized for experimentation as this project does NOT require any packages
-Bookstore.Data.csproj - net48  - Single CPM, in-use
+Bookstore.Data.csproj - net48  - 2 Level CPM all enabled and in-use

 ## Prerequisites
 To run and debug the application locally you need the following: